ideonate/cdsdashboards/docs/chapters/userguide/streamlit.rst

 New Dashboard
 ~~~~~~~~~~~~~

 Click 'Dashboards' in the menu bar.
-You will see the page showing any Dashboards created by you, or shared with you by colleages.
+You will see the page showing any Dashboards created by you, or shared with you by colleagues.

 Below, we have already created a separate :ref:`Voila<voila>` Dashboard, but in this section we can ignore that and focus on making our
 Streamlit dashboard: